 NPI's professional training seminars are taught by nationally recognized educators, consultants, and practitioners in historic preservation, archaeology, architecture and landscape architecture, conservation, historical research, restoration, and cultural resource management.
 To learn more about an instructor, visit the Faculty page.
 Read more

 Continuing Education Credits

 NPI is registered with the Landscape Architecture Continuing Education Systems (LA CES) and is committed to developing quality learning activities in accordance with its criteria.
-Participants receive 6 professional development hours (PDHs) each day for designated seminars.
+Participants receive 6 professional development hours (PDHs) each day for designated training seminars.
 All LA CES seminars qualify for the Health, Safety, and Welfare (HSW) designation.
 Read more

 Self-reporting often is an option for members of other professional organizations that require continuing education credits.